Floriannue/CORApy/readme_florian2.md

 6. Go to back to step 2 with n+=1 and continue until you are at the end of the List

-**Your current task** is to translate D:\Bachelorarbeit\Translate_Cora\cora_matlab\examples\nn\vnncomp and integrate them in the existing code like in matlab.
+**Your current task** is pyCORA Set-Enclosure Test: create random Zonotope and verify if neuralNetwork/evaluateZonotopeBatch computes Output Sets that contain many Samples (>1000).
+MATLAB example: cora/unitTests/nn/layers/linear/testnn_nnLinearLayer_evalutateZonotopeBatch.m, cora/unitTests/nn/layers/nonlinear/testnn_nnReLULayer_evalutateZonotopeBatch.m.
 In case of error compare all dependencies and every methode involved against matlab and create python-matlab debug scripts (you can execute matlab code)